davi-sdp/davi-sdp/README.md

 ## Hi there 👋, I am Davi

 - 🔭 I’m currently working on University Projects and on my primary account projects.
-Checkout it out at [github.com/d4v1-sudo](https://github.com/d4v1-sudo)
+Checkout the primary account at [github.com/d4v1-sudo](https://github.com/d4v1-sudo)

 - 📫 How to reach me:
 <div>